zymh/brainvr/content/home/publications_selected.md

 date = "2016-04-20T00:00:00"
 draft = false

+title = "Vybrané publikace"
-title = "Selected Publications" subtitle = ""
+subtitle = ""
 widget = "publications_selected"

 # Order that this section will appear in.
-weight = 10
+weight = 35

 # Show publication details (such as abstract)? (true/false)
 detailed_list = true